 - (a) Parking placement.
 Parking shall not be placed between the front façade of a building and the abutting street.
 Parking shall be located to the rear or side of the principal building. - (b) Frontage.
 For buildings at corner locations, at least seventy percent (70%) of the building facade shall be located within twenty-five (25) feet of the front lot line.
-This requirement applies to the building façade within the first thirty (30) feet from the corner. - (c) Loading.
+This requirement applies to the building facade within the first thirty (30) feet from the corner. - (c) Loading.
 All loading shall be from the rear or side of the building, but not facing an arterial street.
-Loading docks may be located in the rear yard, or a side yard facing a street that is internal to an EC district.

-(4) Building and Site Standards: New and Existing Development.
+Loading docks may be located in the rear yard, or a side yard facing a street that is internal to an EC district. - (4) Building and Site Standards: New and Existing Development.

-- (a) All activities shall be conducted within completely enclosed buildings, except for: - 1. outdoor dining accessory to restaurants and coffee shops. - 2. off-street parking and loading; - 3. automatic teller machines; - 4. drive-up service windows for banks and financial institutions, as regulated. - (b) Access to the employment campus shall be from a collector or arterial street.
+- (a) All activities shall be conducted within completely enclosed buildings, except for the following: - 1.
+Outdoor dining accessory to restaurants and coffee shops. - 2.
+Off-street parking and loading; - 3.
+Automatic teller machines; - 4.
+Drive-up service windows for banks and financial institutions, as regulated. - (b) Access to the employment campus shall be from a collector or arterial street. - (5) Building Forms.